lvanschilfgaarde/lordcephei.github.io/pages/fplotdoc.md

 It is usually more convenient to make scripts for fplot, especially when the figure is complex.
-This figure shows a contour plot of the charge density of the Cr charge density in (100), (011) plane, with quality almost good enough for a journal.
+This figure shows a contour plot of the charge density of the Cr charge density in (100), (011) plane, with quality almost good enough for publication in a journal.

-To make this plot you will need to copy [this charge density file](../../../assets/download/inputfiles/chgd.cr) to your working directory. and cut and paste the script in the box below to _plot.cr_{: style="color: green"}.
+To make this plot you will need to copy [this charge density file](../../../assets/download/inputfiles/chgd.cr) to your working directory, and cut and paste the script in the box below to _plot.cr_{: style="color: green"}.

 ~~~